-Max Planck Institute for Intellectual Property and Competition Law
+Max Planck Institute for Innovation and Competition

 University of Augsburg

 Since its inception in 1868, TUM has established its reputation as a foremost academic institution with 6 Nobel prizes and many other prestigious awards.
 Since 2006, TUM is a German University of Excellence.
 TUM covers a large spectrum of research and studies from engineering, natural and life sciences and medicine to economics.
-TUM School of Management bridges business administration, economics and law with natural sciences and engineering and is actively involved in MIPLC.
+TUM School of Management bridges business administration, economics and law with natural sciences and engineering and is actively involved in the MIPLC.

 With its renowned law school, GW has been a leader in intellectual property education and scholarship for more than a hundred years.
 When the Law School established a Master's of Patent Law program in 1895, its alumni had already written the patents for Bell's telephone, Mergenthaler's linotype machine, and Eastman's roll film camera, among hundreds of other inventions, and dozens more alumni had worked in the Patent Office.
 Over the intervening century, GW Law has bolstered its expertise in patent law with complementary strengths in copyright, trademark, communications, computer and internet regulation, electronic commerce, and genetics and medicine.